Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 * put together the two chains, starting from the workpiece Dn, removing one base entry, ending with tool's Dn.
 * assign the drives to Dn
 * verify movements by issuing G1 H2 commands

+From this descriptions it becomes clear that a rotary A axis located near the hotend must be handled differently than if it is located near C and workpiece.
+The first is in the base-...-tool chain, the second is located in the inverted base-...-workpiece chain.

 # DH example AC, BC table/table mode